Adopted by the AER General Assembly on 28 October 2021

 Any entity wishing to observe AER before joining as a full or associate member.

-2.3 Requests for membership must be addressed to the Executive Board and duly signed.
+3.4 Requests for membership must be addressed by the head of the territorial executive authority to the Executive Board and duly signed.

 The Executive Board decides to accept new members.
 The General Assembly ratifies the Board’s decision.

-Pending ratification, members who are candidates and have paid their membership fee may participate according to their membership provisions in the work of AER.
+Pending ratification, members who are candidates and have paid their membership fee may participate according to their membership category (full, associates or observers) in the work of AER.

-a) The governing bodies, including eligibility to be elected;
+a) The governing bodies, including eligibility of leading representatives of the region to be elected;

 b) The Bureau;